On an unexpected morning, we head to Yakake, a rainy post town

 I put aside my doubts and decided to head to Yakage Town

-However, something unexpected happened.
+However, thensomething unexpected happened.

 To be honest, at that time I was worried that I might not make it in time

-this is the video I ended up taking .
+I didn't have the luxury of calmly filming this time either.
+But, this is the video I ended up capturing .

 I shot a rainy day in Yakage-cho.
 There wasn't much rain this time either, so the sound of rain I was able to record was average.